Úpice

 Úpice (Eipel) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 5,400 inhabitants.
+The town is located on the Úpa River in the Giant Mountains Foothills.
+The most important monument of Úpice is the Dřevěnka Inn, which is protected as a national cultural monument.

 Administrative division

 Úpice consists of two municipal parts (in brackets population according to the 2021 census):